The 10 best-known ski runs in South Tyrol

 If you prefer something steeper and sportier, if you love extreme slopes and terrific deep-snow variants, you will also be in the right place.
 Where?
 Here you will find the 10 most challenging and attractive slopes, demanding off-runs, classical ones and insiders’ tips.

-Herrnegg (ski area Kronplatz): The Herrnegg is part of the “Black Five”, of the five black ski runs of Kronplatz and nothing for the faint hearted.
+Herrnegg (ski area Kronplatz): This slope is part of the "Black Five", the five black ski runs of Kronplatz and nothing for the faint-hearted.
 Herrnegg includes some really steep passages with a maximal gradient of 68 %.
 After 5 km and an altitude of 1,320 m, even experts’ thighs start to tremble.
 Valley station: Reischach.

 Holzriese II (Ski area Rotwand/3 Zinnen Dolomites): The Holzriese descent at 3 Zinnen Dolomites ski area is a real insider tip.
 And it is a test of courage, including the steepest descent in South Tyrol, with a gradient of 72 %.
 Altogether, the Holzriese is 700 m long at a difference of altitude of 300 m.
 Valley station: Sexten/Moos.

 Raut-Vierschach (Ski area Helm/3 Zinnen Dolomites): This stupendous descent on the north side of Mt.
 Helm at 3 Drei Zinnen Dolomites ski area, is fairly new having perfect, demanding carving slopes with a length of 1.9 km and a difference of altitude of 560 m.
 Valley station: Vierschach.

 Gran Risa (ski area Alta Badia): The famous World Cup slope in La Villa is a classic.
 Where the pros battle out the giant slalom in December, you can make your turns on the same slope – on steep and well-prepared, 1.5 km long slopes with an altitude difference of 644 m.
 Valley Station: La Villa.